Within the Infrastructure Portfolio CME is focused on the following strategies to deliver the industry's vision:

 Projects and Issues

-Following is a list of key projects and issues being managed by the Infrastructure Committee:
+Following is a list of key projects and issues being managed by the infrastructure portfolio:

 - Identifying the state’s infrastructure needs and advocating innovative ways to facilitate planning, investment and delivery, particularly in the areas of ports, rail, road, water and energy.